ranjithdharmaraj/hextml/README.md

    For example, China should have a link to Beijing.

 The batch processor should take the location of the two input files and the output directory as parameters.
+However there is a limitation, since the html's requires 'css' to generate readable web pages currently output folder is dedicated to 'output'.

 Execution